 Data visualization is a concept many organizations in healthcare and elsewhere have started adopting.
 Traditionally known in the context of business intelligence tools, data visualization has started making its way into the consumer space.

 In the healthcare space, the concept is simple: show users complex information in easily digestible ways that they can quickly make sense of it without assistance.

-In the design space, of course, the poster-boy of phenomenal design is the online Fitbit dashboard.
+In the design space, of course, the poster-boy of phenomenal data visualization is the online Fitbit dashboard.